codearachnid/legull/fields.md

 #Plugin field list
-The following list of fields signify the amount and type of data this plugin tracks in order to generate the legal documents.
+The following list of fields signify the amount and type of data this plugin tracks in order to publish the legal documents.

 ###Ownership